Banned from Argo: Further development and derivatives

 The song is so well known among filkers that its title is commonly abbreviated to "BFA".

 Once "released into the wild" it was rapidly adopted and expanded upon, with verses referencing various other characters, ships, cultures and so on from the Star Trek universe, with several hundred verses known to have been written worldwide.
 New verses are performed by inserting them ahead of the final "apologetic" verse (which has always retained its place at the end of the song).

 The song has inspired enough filks and parodies to fill two dedicated collections.
 The Bastard Children of Argo, a collection of parodies, by various authors, published by Random Factors in 2001, contains 78 songs, plus several versions of the original provided by Fish.
 The Bastard Grandchildren of Argo was issue #83 of the bimonthly filk magazine Xenofilkia, from July 2002, containing 25 songs.
 There have been other filks and parodies of BFA not contained in these collections.

-In 2021, Fish published a novelization of the song on Archive of Our Own, explaining the story behind the lyrics.
+In 2021, Fish published a novelization of the song on Archive of Our Own, expanding the story behind the lyrics while simultaneously showing how the events were misinterpreted in-story.